-We try to estimate the joint distributions of $S{i,t}$ between all contracts $t = 1, ..., T_i$ of the same insured i.
+We try to estimate the joint distributions of $S{i,t}$ between all contracts $t=1,\ldots,T_i$ of the same insured i.
 This kind of modeling approach is often called panel data modeling, or longitudinal modeling, which are much more complex than univariate modeling.
-In the scientific literature, we find a number ways to model panel data:
+For non-Gaussian random variables, and particularly for count data, following the categories of Molenberghs and Verbeke (2005), Boucher and Inoussa (2014) classify three kinds of models for panel data: